-We often hear the same concerns echoed amongst women, which include;
+We often hear the same concerns when speaking with women, which include;

 "Am I putting away enough to create a secure future?"